 GPS data was uploaded to WSI servers for WSI PLS QA/QC and oversight.
 OPUS processing triangulated the monument position using three CORS stations resulting in a fully adjusted position.
 After multiple sessions of data collection at each monument, accuracy was calculated.
 Blue Marble Geographics Desktop v.
 2.5.0 software was used to convert the geodetic positions from the OPUS reports.
-A total of 16 control monuments were surveyed for Delivery Area Four of this project.
-A total network adjustment hass been performed.
+A total network adjustment has been performed.
 All established monuments are certified by a CA PLS.
 The final monument positions are presented in the table to the right.